JeanyDeVries/progressive-web-apps-2122/README.md

 - [Server setup](#Server)

 ## Description
 To improve the single web page we have made for Rijksmuseum I build a server side application.
 It was a client side at first, but this comes with some counterpoints.
+The loading of the page takes some time plus if you have any javascript errors it can be fatal.
+This will be countered in server side rendering.

 ## Server setup <a name="Server">
 To begin the trandformation from client side to server side, I first needed to install some packages.
 The first thing needed was Node.js, thankfully I used this before so I already had it installed.
 Secondly I needed express.js.
 I installed it using the npm package manager via the terminal.
 The packagemanager then looks like this: